openshift-labs/learn-katacoda/workshops/workshop-1/06-granting-access-to-the-rest-api.md

 You'll see that a new deployment is immediately started.
 Return to the _Overview_ page and watch it happen.
 You might not be fast enough!
 If you look at the logs for the application now, you should see no errors.
 That's great.

+### Catch-up: When Things Go Wrong

+The "catch-up" commands for these exercises are as follows.

+``oc policy add-role-to-user view -z default``{{execute}}

+ONLY run the "catch-up" commands if you had not already done a set of exercises.